CMSAF visits Team Edwards

-Chief Master Sgt. of the Air Force JoAnne S. Bass talks to almost 300 Airmen at a town hall during her visit to Edwards Air Force Base, California, June 29.
-(Air Force photo by Kyle Brasier)
+Chief Master Sgt. of the Air Force JoAnne S. Bass arrived at Edwards Air Force Base, California, June 28, for a two-day base tour and met with the Airmen, families and civilians who make up Team Edwards.

+“I came here to understand this mission set that you guys are doing here in test, but I also came here because I want to hear what’s on your mind, that’s what’s most important to me,” Bass said.

+Her first stop during her visit was to the base theater where she addressed base leadership, squadron commanders and their superintendents, first sergeants and key spouses.
+There, she fielded questions about quality of life issues unique to the base.

 |Date Taken: